 A: I nor anyone here has heard that rumor.
 From my experience, the level of potassium in a planted aquarium, with or without "Amano Shrimp" (most of the planted aquariums here contain them), can be maintained from 8ppm to 80ppm or even higher with no problems.
 If you are worried about over dosing potassium, which is hard to do because of the wide range of acceptable concentrations, our Flourish Potassium increases potassium concentration by 1ppm making it easy to slowly raise potassium levels.

-Q: I have been using flourite substrate and all the seachem products and CO2 injection.
+Q: I have been using Flourite substrate and all the Seachem products and CO2 injection.
 I was wondering how do I know how much potassium to add, if I can add too much, or can I test for it.
-I use equlibrium first then add potassium every other day.
-Any suggestions and is there a potassium test availble?
+I use Equilibrium first then add potassium every other day.
+Any suggestions and is there a potassium test available?